TomKan0909/Bufferbloat/README.md

 time = (12 * 10^6 b) / (100 * 10^6 bps) = 1.2s

 3. *How does the RTT reported by ping vary with the queue size?
 Write a symbolic equation to describe the relation between the two (ignore computation overheads in ping that might affect the final result).* <br/>
+RTT ~ 0.01-0.03 * QUEUE_SIZE
+0.62s / sz 20
+1.28s/ sz 100

 4. *Identify and describe two ways to mitigate the bufferbloat problem.* <br/>
+- Use smarter deque techniques for buffer instead of FIFO, help smooth out network traffic instead of clumping it all together
+- Decrease buffer size to help decrease buffer delay for packets.
+Let congestion control deal with packet loss issue